GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 >
 Variables managing L7 Internal Load Balancers (`l7ilb_subnets`) and Private Service Access (`psa_ranges`) should also be adapted, and subnets and firewall rules for the new spoke should be added as described above.

-VPC network peering connectivity to the `landing trusted VPC` is managed by the `vpc-peering-*.tf` files.
+VPC network peering connectivity to the `trusted landing VPC` is managed by the `vpc-peering-*.tf` files.
 Copy `vpc-peering-prod.tf` to `vpc-peering-staging.tf` and replace within the files "prod" with "staging", where relevant.

 Configure the NVAs deployed or update the sample NVA config files (for [ew1](data/nva-startup-script-ew1.tftpl) and for [ew4](data/nva-startup-script-ew1.tftpl)), thus making sure they support the new subnets, so the interconnection with the rest of the system.